Cat behavior: Social conflicts

-Social conflicts among cats depend solely on the behaviour of the cats.
+Social conflicts among cats depend solely on the behavior of the cats.
 Some research has shown that cats rarely pick fights, but when they do, it's usually for protecting food and/or litters, and defending territory.

-The first sign of an imminent tomcat duel is when both cats draw themselves up high on their legs, all hair along the middle of their backs is standing straight up, and they mew and howl loudly as they approach one another.
-The steps the cats make become slower and shorter the closer they become to one another.
+The first sign of an imminent tomcat duel is when both cats draw themselves up high on their legs, all hair along the middle of their backs stands straight up, and they mew and howl loudly as they approach each other.
+The steps the cats make become slower and shorter the closer they get to each other.
 Once they are close enough to attack, they pause slightly, and then one cat leaps and tries to bite the nape of the other cat.
-The other cat has no choice but to retaliate and both cats roll aggressively on the ground, and loud intense screams come from both cats.
+The other cat has no choice but to retaliate, and both cats roll aggressively on the ground, with loud and intense screams by both.
 After some time the cats separate and stand face to face to begin the attack all over again.
 This can go on for some time until one cat does not get up again and remains seated.
 The defeated cat does not move until the victor has completed a sniff of the area and moves outside the fighting area.
-Once this happens the defeated cat leaves the area, ending the duel.
+Once this happens, the defeated cat leaves the area, ending the duel.

-Females may also fight with each other.
-If a male and female do not get along, they may also fight.
+Females may also fight with each other, and male-female fights can occur as well.
 Cats may need to be reintroduced or separated to avoid fights in a closed household.

 Socialization with humans

-Cats have learned how to develop their vocals in order to converse with humans, in which they try to tell humans what they want.
-One way that cats and humans interact is through "head bunting," in which a cat rubs its head on a human in order to leave their scent, mark to claim territory, and create a bond.
+One way cats and humans interact is through "head bunting," in which a cat rubs its head on a human in order to leave its scent to claim territory and create a bond.
 Cats can sometimes take cues from human pointing and from the direction of human gazes.
 They can sometimes discriminate between, and sometimes even correlate, human facial expressions, attentional states, and voices.
-As well as its own name, a cat can sometimes learn the names of humans and other cats.
+Besides its own name, a cat can sometimes learn the names of humans and other cats.

-Cats between the age of three to nine weeks are sensitive to human socialization; after this period socialization can be less effective.
-Studies have shown that the earlier the kitten is handled, the less fearful the kitten will be towards humans.
+Cats age three to nine weeks are sensitive to human socialization; after this period socialization can be less effective.
+Studies have shown that the earlier a kitten is handled, the less fearful it will be toward humans.
 Other factors that can enhance socialization are having many people handle the kitten frequently, the presence of the mother, and feeding.
 The presence of the mother is important because cats are observational learners.
-If the mother is comfortable around humans then it can reduce anxiety in the kitten and promote the kitten-human relationship.
+If the mother is comfortable around humans, it can reduce anxiety in the kitten and promote the kitten-human relationship.